Adebisola/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash-tells the bash to execute
-pwd-Prints the present working directory
+!/bin/bash-tells the bash to execute pwd-Prints the present working directory ls-prints the content of the working directory